shabbir32/android-kernel-rosy/README.md

 ##### Features:
 ```
-* Clean and minimal imports of code for rosy.
+* Clean and minimal imports of code for ROSY.
 * Can be compiled with GCC 8.3.0, all code warnings are fixed.
 * Compiler optimizations.
 * Latest prima (Wi-Fi) drivers from CAF.